supersjellie/openhab-itho-fan/README.md

 	* api.html?get=currentspeed (get speed in plaintext)
 	* api.html?command=low/medium/high/timer1 (set speed to fixed value or timer)
 	* api.html?speed=0-254 (set speed at given value)
-2. It uses the the web api at queue.html (undocumented api to retrieve timer actions in json format)
+	* api.html?get=queue (undocumented api, returns json with timers)
-3. Range openHab accepts for speed can be changed in metadata of the current_speed item
+2. Range openHab accepts for speed can be changed in metadata of the current_speed item
-4. Since the settings for low/medium/high can't be retrieved from the api (as far as I know) the widget takes them as input parameters
+3. Since the settings for low/medium/high can't be retrieved from the api (as far as I know) the widget takes them as input parameters
-5. Most behaviour is 'programmed' in the widget
+4. Most behaviour is 'programmed' in the widget
-6. The widget uses a trick to allow both the equipment as seperate items using the default values and concatenating them in the formulas
+5. The widget uses a trick to allow both the equipment as seperate items using the default values and concatenating them in the formulas
 	* Like items[props.fan+props.speed].state
 	* If the equipment 'fan' is given it adds the default item names 'fan' + '_current_speed'
 	* If the items are given it adds '' + 'fan_current_speed'
 	* Of cource, if both are supplied this trick won't work
+6. Embedded popovers in a widgets are a bit strange
+	* Add a popoverOpen to the caller, create a unique name.
+Start with a "."!
+	* Add a slot with a f7-popover in the calling item
+	* Give it a class with the unique name, but without the first "." (and if present replace the other point by a space)!
+	* Now they should connect/work.
+Always save before testing, openHAB will leave the widgetscreen when misconfigured.
 7. If you're lazy, add your low/medium/high speed as a default.
-I used mine :)
+I used mine :smiley: